cjswart/puppet-quest-guide/quests/roles_and_profiles.md

 your divergences should be well reasoned and based on a strong understanding of the high-level abstraction that the roles and profiles pattern provides.

-When you're ready to get started, enter the following command:

-    quest begin roles_and_profiles

 ## What are roles and profiles?